decatur/formchen/README.md

 ## Github Pages

 Github Pages are served from /docs of the master branch.
-The /docs folder is generated from /root by substituting all import specifiers of the form '/gridchen/*' with 'https://decatur.github.io/grid-chen/gridchen/*'.
+The /docs folder is generated from /root by substituting all bare import specifiers of the form 'gridchen/*' with 'https://decatur.github.io/grid-chen/gridchen/*'.